abhatt00/NFL_2019_Tableau_analysis/README.md

 (2019 Season statistics)

 ## Tools

+* Microsoft Excel
+* PostgreSQL
+* Tableau

+### 1. Loading Data into PostgreSQL and cleaning database created

-Data files created and cleaned in Excel.
-Will create data tables using PostgreSQL to create a singular table for each position group.
+Files cleaned for each dataset in Excel.
+Create data tables using PostgreSQL to create a singular table for each position group.
 Tableau

-### 1. Loading Data into PostgreSQL and cleaning database created

-Files for regular passing statistics and advanced passing statistics loaded into individual tables.
+* Files for regular passing statistics and advanced passing statistics loaded into individual tables.
-Files for regular receiving statistics and advanced receiving statistics loaded into individual tables.
+* Files for regular receiving statistics and advanced receiving statistics loaded into individual tables.
-Files for regular rushing statistics and advanced rushing statistics loaded into individual tables.
+* Files for regular rushing statistics and advanced rushing statistics loaded into individual tables.

-Tables for regular stats and advanced stats combined to make one respective table for each offensive statistical category.
+* Tables for regular stats and advanced stats combined to make one respective table for each offensive statistical category.

+* Once combined tables are created in database, all three are exported into new csv files.
+* New files with combined data to be used in Tableau.